Information Regarding the Affordable Care Act

 Reporting Requirements for Employers and Insurers

-Under the Affordable Care Act (ACA), certain insurance information has to be communicated to employees and to the IRS.
+Under ACA, certain insurance information has to be communicated to employees and to the IRS.

 Employers and insurers have separate required reporting responsibilities as outlined below: